feapaydin/survey-backend/README.md

 - The project container will run a Puma based Ruby on Rails server on `port 3000` and expose the 3000 port to host.
 Make sure nothing else runs on the same port on host.
 - Similarly, port 5432 on host machine will also be mapped to postgresql container of the project.
 - The data directory of PostgreSQL database container will be mapped as a volume to `~/Data/survey-backend/postgres` on host machine.
-You can change it in [a relative link](docker-compose.yml)file.
+You can change it in [docker-compose.yml](docker-compose.yml)file.

 ### Seeding
 The seeds.rb file contains dummy data that can be used for testing.
 Run the command